jhale/selected-topics-in-mmcs/README.md

 ### Assessment (draft)

-Due to the collaborative nature of the course, attendance is mandatory.
+Due to the collaborative nature of the course, attendance is mandatory according to the UL Study Regulations.
 Excuses must be made via email in advance of the session.

 Students will be assessed on the following pieces of coursework.
 There is no examination.